airman604/Hack-the-Gibson-with-Metasploit/README.md

 This is a hands on workshop and you should come prepared to be able to participate.
 You will need:

-* A laptop with VirtualBox or VMWare installed
+* A laptop with VirtualBox installed
 * A Virtual Machine with the latest Kali installed.
 This will be the 'Hacker' box.
 Please make sure your Kali VM works before the workshop
 * Custom Vulnerable Virtual Machine that can be downloaded from [here]()

+## Setup Notes

+* Make sure the Kali Virtual Machine is up-to-date by running the following commands:
+    ```
+    sudo apt-get update
+    sudo apt-get upgrade
+    ```
+* For least amount of networking issues, please configure both the virtual machines to use 'NAT Network'.
+There are many online resources on how to configure 'NAT Network' on VirtualBox.
+  Here is one such resource- https://blog.pythian.com/test-lab-using-virtualbox-nat-networking/

 ## Reading Materials